Meshi Tero-kei Gradol wa Gaman Dekinai!?

 Meshi Tero-kei Gradol wa Gaman Dekinai!? (飯テロ系グラドルは我慢できない!?) is a Japanese manga series written and illustrated by Mekimeki.
-It began serialization in Media Factory's Comic Cune magazine in May 2024, and has been compiled into two volumes as of June 2025.
+It began serialization in Media Factory's Comic Cune magazine in May 2024, and has been compiled into three volumes as of July 2026.

 Plot

 The series follows Eiko Ōfurita, Shizuka Atami, and Mitsuki Tokufu, three gravure models who are members of the popular group Three Piece.
 The three idols love food, but their constant eating results in weight gain.
 With rumors of their apparent weight gain gaining traction on social media, and the possibility of their careers being derailed, the three are forced to go on a diet and to take up exercise to lose weight.
 However, this proves to be a challenge given the temptation of their love for food remains.